vallgroup/photon-software-rule-book/Writing Code/wordpress/README.md

 * ALWAYS use Wordpress as an Application Framwork (head-less theme) and use React for the frontend, unless otherwise specified in the project.
 * ALWAYS update versions accordingly (`major.minor[.build[.revision]]`) when making changes to exisiting plugins and/or themes.
 * Never make code customizations in the database, including the Wordpress Customizer *Custom CSS* editor.
-* ALWAYS research and leverage Wordpress' built-in hooks, filters and loop.
+* ALWAYS research and leverage Wordpress' built-in hooks, filters and loop before writing my own.

 Go to [Javascript](../javascript).